-Viscount classical organs was established in 1969 in Mondaino Italy by Marcello Galanti, but the company’s heritage actually begins in the late 19th century (around 1898) when Antonio Galanti, a skilled cabinet maker and carpenter built the first accordion in Mondaino.
+Viscount International was established in 1969 in Mondaino Italy by Marcello Galanti, but the company’s heritage actually begins in the late 19th century (around 1898) when Antonio Galanti, a skilled cabinet maker and carpenter built the first accordion in Mondaino.
 However, the real accordion business began in the USA after 1910 when Antonio’s son, Domenico Galanti, arrived in the new world.

 In order to earn a living, Domenico gained employment by playing accordion in night clubs and theatres.
 At the end of each concert people would ask him if his instrument was for sale or how they could buy a similar one.